Hackensack Domestic Violence Attorney

 Juveniles Accused of Domestic Violence

 If someone under the age of 18 is charged with domestic violence and is not an emancipated minor, he or she may not be prosecuted as an adult offender under the Act.
 Instead, the accused may be prosecuted according to the juvenile delinquency laws.
-Contact our Hackensack office to learn more about how we can help with these types of cases as well.
+Call our Hackensack office to learn more about how we can help with these types of cases as well.